 The Board of Directors provides leadership and management of the Friends activities, including the Annual Beacon of Justice Award Gala event.
 Beginning each year in early fall, the Board solicits and receives numerous nominations for the annual award.
 Following selection of the recipient/s, the Board solicits sponsorships, raises funds and plans the Gala.

-Thank you for helping us keep the LA County Law Library strong, vital and accessible to all.
+Thank you for helping us keep LA Law Library strong, vital and accessible to all.
 Your support is invaluable.